pnp/vscode-viva/README.md

 ### Welcome experience

 The extension automatically detects if you are in a SharePoint Framework project.
-If not, it will show helpful actions to allow you to create a new Viva Connections app.
+If not, it will show helpful actions to allow you to create a new SPFx or ACE solution.

 ![Welcome experience](./assets/images/welcome-experience.png)